Should You Rent-to-Own Investment Property You Own?

 While tenants are more likely to respect a rent-to-own property, it’s the seller’s responsibility to ensure that the property is maintained throughout the entire lease period.
 Remember, the tenant has the option to purchase the property at the end of the lease, but this doesn’t mean that they are obligated to complete the purchase.

-It’s important to make sure that the tenants are treating your home with the utmost care.
+It’s essential to make sure that the tenants are treating your home with the utmost care.
 Water and sewer companies can provide valuable insights into how your home is being treated.

 An appraiser should determine the market value of the rent for the entire lease term.
-The monthly rent premium should be agreed upon by both the buyer and seller.
+The buyer and seller should agree on the monthly rent premium.

 Rent-to-own Don’ts